-Exposure to fluctuations in market value is assessed on an ongoing basis using two models.
-The first, Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
-The second, Credit Value at Risk (CVaR), measures the potential loss that a portfolio of assets exposed to credit risk could suffer due to a weakening of the issuer's credit rating.
+Exposure to fluctuations in market value is assessed on an ongoing basis using an NNL model.
+Under this model, Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
 Clearly defined processes ensure that the Company can respond timely to any significant capital market developments.